 and others.
 (Chadwyck-Healey microfiche)

-Review of Emmanuel Le Roy Ladurie, 'Carnival in Romans'.
-Journal
+of Emmanuel Le Roy Ladurie, 'Carnival in Romans'.
+Journal of Modern

-THE JUSTICE AND THE MARE'S ALE: JUSTICE AND ORDER IN EARLY MODERN
+JUSTICE AND THE MARE'S ALE: JUSTICE AND ORDER IN EARLY MODERN ENGLAND

 and others.(Chadwyck-Healey Microfiche)

 Records of an English Village: Estate Records ed.
 A. Macfarlane